mhalbritter/graal-native-image-analysis/README.md

 We can see that the 10000 classes has a bigger executable, and `com.oracle.svm.core.reflect`, which holds the `ReflectiveAccessorHolder` classes, is twice the size compared to `simple-reflection-many-big-classes`.
-I guess the reason is that, even that the method count of the print methods stays the same (100 classes a 100 methods vs 10000 classes a 1 method), the number of constructors is bigger (100 constructors vs 10000 constructors).
+The reason is that, even when the method count of the print methods stays the same (100 classes with 100 methods vs 10000 classes with 1 method), the number of constructors is bigger (100 constructors vs 10000 constructors).
 You can see that the `java.lang.reflect.Constructor` takes 3,21 MB of image heap.

-This answers the question of "Which is better?
-Many small classes or few big classes?" - few big classes are better if they are used via reflection, as this minimizes the number of constructor reflection data.